 us probably thought 'this is it, this is the authentic smell of the

-countryside' (which it is, seeing as much of the countryside is given
+countryside' (which it is, seeing that much of the countryside is given

 over to animal concentration camps) and maybe those people